alphonse92/uruit-ml-momo-test/README.md

 All of the notebooks are pre configured to run locally and using Google Colab.
 I prefeer to  use colab to avoid use my PC resources to train and so on.
 Also, colab have gpu support.

+For the training notebook you need to upload the data result to the file projects

 # Data visualization

 This Notebook will show you how to analize the dataset